YONEDASH/Rontgen/README.md

 ## Building it yourself

-To build the project yourself you need to have the Go language and Git installed on your device.
+To build the binary yourself you need to have Git and the Go language installed on your device.

 Run the following commands:
 ```zsh